twolfson/foundry-release-spec/README.md

 1.0.0
 ```

-### `exports.updateFiles(params, cb)`
+### `update-files <version> <message>`
-Optional function that adjusts the package contents (e.g. bump `version` in `package.json`, add to `CHANGELOG`).
+Function that adjusts the package contents (e.g. bump `version` in `package.json`, add to `CHANGELOG`).

-**This is expected to detect whether the package metadata exists or not.
-This means it can run when the metadata store does not exist (e.g. no `package.json`).**

-- params `Object` - Collection of parameters to update files based off of
 - version `String` - Semantic version to adjust the package to
     - Semantic version documentation can be found at http://semver.org/
 - message `String` - Short description about release (comparable to `git commit's -m`)

-    - description `String|null` - Optional long description for release (comparable to `git commit's body`)
-- cb `Function` - Error-first callback method to run when file updates are done
-    - The function signature should be `(err)`
+`stdin`, `stdout`, and `stderr` will be piped to users when `foundry` is running.
+Please include any user-specific information there.

+To denote failures, please exit with a non-zero exit code.

 ### `exports.commit(params, cb)`
 Optional function that commits any updates to the package's version control (e.g. `git commit`).